 During recent years, AIB has been focused on restructuring its loan portfolio through the implementation of sustainable solutions for customers in difficulty.
-AIB's plan to reduce non-performing exposures includes restructuring as well as sales and redemptions, cures, portfolio sales and other strategic initiatives.
-As at 30 June 2018, AIB had ε 7.5 billion in non-performing loans on its balance sheet, representing 12 per cent. of total loans, compared to ε 24.8 billion, representing 35 per cent. of total loans, as at 31 December 2015.
-Balance sheet provisions have decreased from ε 6.9 billion as at 31 December 2015 to ε 3.3 billion (including provisions on loans held for sale) as at 30 June 2018 due to the utilisation of provisions as part of sustainable restructure solutions for customers in difficulty combined with improved economic conditions in Ireland and the United Kingdom.
-AIB recognised net credit provision writebacks on its income statement of ε 113 million, ε 294 million and ε 925 million in 2017, 2016 and 2015, respectively.
+AIB's plan to reduce non-performing exposures includes restructuring as well as sales and redemptions, cures, write-offs, portfolio sales and other strategic initiatives.
+As at 31 December 2018, AIB had $\in 6.1$ billion in non-performing exposures on its balance sheet, representing 10 per cent. of total loans, compared to $\notin 24.8$ billion, representing 35 per cent. of total loans, as at 31 December 2015.
+Balance sheet provisions have decreased from $\notin 6.9$ billion as at 31 December 2015 to $\notin 2.0$ billion as at 31 December 2018 due to the utilisation of provisions as part of sustainable restructure solutions for customers in difficulty and portfolio sales combined with improved economic conditions in Ireland and the United Kingdom.
+AIB recognised net credit provision writebacks on its income statement of $\notin 204$ million, $\notin 113$ million, $\notin 294$ million and $\notin 925$ million in 2018, 2017, 2016 and 2015, respectively.
 Key drivers of the writebacks include increased security values and improved business cash flows due to the stronger economic environment, cases cured from impairment and additional security gained as part of the restructuring process.